aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 ---
-title: "Fetch Data from Chain"
+title: "4.
+Fetch Data from Chain"
 id: "fetch-data-from-chain"
 ---

-# Fetch Data from Chain
+# 4. Fetch Data from Chain

+In the fourth chapter of the tutorial on [building an end-to-end dapp on Aptos](./index.md), you will be learning to fetch data from chain.

 Our UI logic relies on whether the connected account has created a todo list.
 If the account has created a todo list, our app should display that list; if not, the app should display a button offering the option to create a new list.